 Spring, 1861.
 The American Civil War erupts and Baltimore finds itself at the crossroads of the North and the South.
 A passageway to the North and a border state to the South, Maryland was home to both Unionists and Southern sympathizers.
 Maryland was a slave state at the beginning of the war; however, free African Americans made up a quarter of Baltimore’s population.

 Today, Baltimore is replete with sites and attractions connected to the Civil War.
-The USS Constellation, the President Street Civil War Museum, the Reginald F. Lewis Museum of Maryland African American History & Culture, the Baltimore & Ohio Railroad Museum, and Fort McHenry, among many others, will satisfy any history buff’s interest in Baltimore’s role in the Civil War.
+The USS Constellation, the Baltimore Civil War Museum at President Street Station, the Reginald F. Lewis Museum of Maryland African American History & Culture, the Baltimore & Ohio Railroad Museum, and Fort McHenry National Monument and Historic Shrine, among many others, will satisfy any history buff’s interest in Baltimore’s role in the Civil War.